AdobeDocs/workfront-fusion.en/help/workfront-fusion/fusion-product-releases/fusion-releases-2021/fusion-oct-4-21.md

 Previously, users could only see event filters when setting up the webhook, and there was no way to view the filters in an existing Workfront > Watch Events module.

-For more information, see [Event subscription filters in the Workfront > Watch Events modules](../../../workfront-fusion/apps-and-their-modules/workfront-modules.md#event) in [Adobe Workfront modules](../../../workfront-fusion/apps-and-their-modules/workfront-modules.md).

 ## Attach custom forms to Workfront objects using the Workfront > Create record and Update record modules

 To make the use of custom forms more similar to the experience in Workfront, we've made it possible to add custom forms to Workfront objects.
 Now, you can select a custom form when creating or updating an object.
 The custom form's fields then open for you to enter values.

 Previously, you could enter values into fields on custom forms, but they were not organized by form and could be difficult to find.

-For more information, see [Adobe Workfront modules](../../../workfront-fusion/apps-and-their-modules/workfront-modules.md).

 ## Use rich text in comments and custom fields created by Workfront Fusion